TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

   - Other paths: a) refinement, b) ttt, c) compounding, d) teaching (via human created simpler programs).

 Ideas:
-[ ] Compare FP8 performance to BF16 to see if we can increase sampling by more.
-[ ] Start generating refinement data.
-[ ] See how much we can increase sampling + clean up the sampling code so we don't re-load the model.
+[x] See how much we can increase sampling + clean up the sampling code so we don't re-load the model.
 Plus, potentially add a timeout.
 [ ] Create simpler versions of harder tasks to see if we can teach the model how to solve harder tasks.
 [ ] Have gpt-5-mini re-write all programs in a unified consistent style?
 Useful?
 [ ] Co-train the model to do a) grids -> programs, b) programs -> grids, c) grids + draft program -> refined program, d) multiple programs -> compounded program.
 Use this model to create tasks calibrated to aa2 difficulty (based on gpt-5-mini performance).
 [ ] Train the compounding.
-[ ] Consider doing short reasoning.
+[ ] Consider doing short reasoning, i.e. perhaps summarize reasoning traces and use those as very short reasoning traces.

 Lewis Reminders:
 - Right now we limit programs if they generate larger than 30x30.
 This may be somewhat limiting.
 Soar limits to 50x50.